 Thomas Wavery is the new Consul General at Abyla on the tip of North Africa.
 A career diplomat, Wavery was once a high flyer, but an affair with a younger woman has dashed his dreams of ambassadorship.
 He arrives in Abyla with his wife suing for divorce, his passport stolen by a Gibraltarian ape and precious little enthusiasm for the task ahead.
 His one hope of redemption is a visit from his new love.

 Following the death of his parents in a car crash, eleven-year-old Alex Dove is torn from his life on a remote farm in Tasmania and sent to school in England.
-When he returns to Australia twelve years later, the timeless beauty of the land and his encounter with a young woman whose own life has been marked by tragedy, persuade him to stay.
+Twelve years on, he must return to Australia to deal with his inheritance.
+But the timeless beauty of the land and his encounter with a young woman, whose own life has been marked by tragedy, persuade him to stay.
 They marry, and he finds himself drawn into the eccentric, often hilarious dynamics of island life.
-Longing for children, the couple open their home to a disquieting guest, a teenage castaway, whose presence in their home begins to unravel their tenuously forged happiness.
+Longing for children, the couple open their home to a disquieting guest, a teenage castaway, whose presence on the farm begins to unravel their tenuously forged happiness, while at the same time offering the prospect of a much greater fulfilment.
+Secrets of the Sea is Nicholas Shakespeare's finest novel to date.